 - an angel investor,

 - venture capital firm, or

 - a business incubator.

 To get more information about the program, read how to migrate to Canada via the Startup Visa program.

 Global Talent Stream

 If you are looking for a temporary resident pathway, the Global Talent Stream (GTS) may be for you.
 The GTS is an immigration program that allows Canadian employers to expedite the hiring of foreign workers to fill specialized occupations.
 You can consider this route if you do not plan to settle in Canada permanently, or want a quicker pathway into the country before submitting a permanent residence application.

 GTS is one component of Canada’s Global Skills Strategy and has facilitated the arrival of over 40,000 tech workers to the country since 2017.
 The GTS is an excellent option for Canadian employers who need to fill specialized positions quickly and for foreign nationals with highly-skilled work experience, especially in engineering and tech-related fields.

-No matter your situation, you can find a path that works for you.
+In conclusion, no matter your situation, you can find an immigration path that works for you.
 Canada remains open to global ICT talent who are looking for ways to call this country their new home.
 So, start the process and make your dream a reality.

 If you like this article, share it with your friends and family.
 Also, subscribe to our newsletter and YouTube Channel to ensure you don’t miss any update from us.
 Finally, don’t forget to join our community to connect with others.
 Lastly, you can also follow us on our social media pages – Twitter, Facebook, Instagram and LinkedIn.